simonspa/corryvreckan/src/modules/AnalysisDUT/README.md

 * Distribution of cluster charge values from associated clusters
 * Distribution of sizes from associated clusters
 * Normalised distribution of sizes from associated clusters
+* Distribution of sizes from associated clusters in column and rows
 * 2D Map of in-pixel efficiency
 * 2D Map of the chip efficiency in local coordinates
 * 2D Map of the chip efficiency on global coordinates